Pherang/voting-app/README.md

 # voting-app-vuejs

-A voting app created with Vue.js for the FreeCodeCamp.org challenge.
+A voting app created with Vue.js for a FreeCodeCamp.org challenge.

 * Built using MongoDB, Express, Vue.js, and Node.
 * Authenticates using passport.js